yasminebenmoussa8-ui/Financial-modeling-case/README.md

 This project consists of a fully integrated three-statement financial model developed in Microsoft Excel to forecast Blu Containers' financial performance over a five-year horizon (2023–2027).

 The model links the Income Statement, Balance Sheet, Cash Flow Statement, and supporting schedules through dynamic formulas and incorporates scenario analysis, debt modelling, and liquidity forecasting to evaluate the impact of different operating assumptions on financial performance.

+The model was built following financial modelling best practices, with fully linked schedules, dynamic assumptions, and automated outputs to support financial planning and scenario analysis.
 ## Model Features

 - Fully integrated Income Statement, Balance Sheet and Cash Flow Statement